seart-group/jcloc/doc/README.md

 ## Requirements

 This library requires a minimum of Java 8.
 You don't need to have `cloc` installed on your system, as the JAR comes bundled with the necessary script.

+> [!NOTE]
+> Since this script is written in Perl, you must make sure that its interpreter is installed and located on your `PATH`.
-Since it is written in Perl, it should be executable out of the box on most systems (as the majority of Unix-like systems have it installed by default).
+> Should work out of the box on most systems (as the majority of Unix-like systems have it installed by default),
+> but worth pointing out in case you plan on using this on a minimalistic Linux image or Windows.

 ## Example